 Language in Denmark

 English proficiency in Denmark is exceptionally high, and some large companies even adopt English as their company language.
-Public policy in Denmark is very much geared towards making expats feel as welcome as possible and many services are, at least in part, available in English.
+Many services are, at least in part, available in English.

 It is therefore perfectly possible to get by in Denmark without learning Danish, but there are several good arguments for learning the language.

 All foreign residents are entitled to free or subsidised Danish language teaching provided by their local municipality.
-Expats can connect and integrate with their hosts more easily if they make at least some effort with the language.
-It can also be quite stressful for expats to not understand what is going on around them – some familiarity with the language can alleviate this.
+Expats can connect and integrate with their community more easily if they make at least some effort with the language.
+It can also be quite stressful for expats to not understand what is going on around them.
+Some familiarity with the language can alleviate this.

 Food in Denmark